AarikGuy/lab3/README.md

 - Used this cite to figure out how to make a list horizontal: https://www.shecodes.io/athena/5803-how-to-make-a-list-in-css-horizontal
 - Wanted to find a fancy font for the webpage: https://www.w3schools.com/howto/tryit.asp?font=Pacifico
 - Used this to get text shadow: https://www.shecodes.io/athena/22835-how-to-add-a-shadow-to-text-with-css
+- Used this to figure out how to make a 2 by 2 grid of the pictures: https://codepen.io/MattWindle/pen/perZRG